Aspie96/blog/content/posts/free-software.md

 The *open source movement* differs from the free software movement in that it favors more utilitarian tactics over moral dogma and focusses heavily on the benefits of cooperation and software quality.
 It has been extraordinarily successful at making open source software widespread.

 The [Open Source Definition](https://opensource.org/definition-annotated/), maintained by OSI, is based on the [Debian Free Software Guidelines](https://www.debian.org/social_contract#guidelines) (written by Perens).
-It is equivalent, in substance, to the Free Software Definition by the FSF, expressing the same concepts with different words and a different structure.
+It is equivalent, in substance, to the Free Software Definition by the FSF, expressing the same concepts with different words.

 Sometimes the phrase "free and open source software" is used to remain neutral between the two alternatives.
 It can also be shortened to "FOSS" or "[FLOSS](https://www.gnu.org/philosophy/floss-and-foss.html)" (where the L stands for "libre").
-It's also possible to use "free software" and "open source" interchangeably, to refer to the same class of programs, as the Debian community currently does.
+It's possible to use "free software" and "open source" interchangeably, to refer to the same class of programs, as the Debian community currently does.

 Open source is not to be confused with software which is merely *source available*.
 Whenever source code is provided, the program is indeed source available, but, in order for it to be open source, an appropriate licence, one which grants software freedom, is also necessary.